polysource-projects/vodka/README.md

 # Vodka

-Vodka is a way to authenticate users with their EPFL account without a Tequila authorization.
+Vodka is a web service to authenticate users with their EPFL account without a Tequila authorization.

 ## User flow